 There are different signalling (stage 3) alternatives as outlined by the previous clause, in order to satisfy requirements (stage 2) for IEPS/ETS traffic support:

-Native approach: direct signalling (stage 3) method based on the explicit H.248 signalling element for that purpose, the ContextAttribute IEPS call indicator.
+Native approach: bearer dependent signalling (stage 3) method based on the explicit H.248 signalling element for that purpose, the ContextAttribute IEPS call indicator.

-Emulation approach: indirect signalling variant by reuse of existing signalling (stage 3) capabilities, which would relate here to the support of ContextAttribute Priority indicator for IEPS/ETS.
+Emulation approach: bearer independent signalling variant by reuse of existing signalling (stage 3) capabilities, which would relate here to the support of ContextAttribute Priority indicator for IEPS/ETS.

 Discussion: